 Allison Ferch, Executive Director, Globalization and Localization Association (GALA)

-“We have partnered with STP for over ten years.
-When we first introduced memoQ, STP were an exciting, independently-thinking company innovating ways for a translation production company to benefit from technology.
-Whilst many LSPs would use whatever technology their customers suggested, STP made extensive use of memoQ’s APIs to integrate our tool with their own Nexus system, creating an infrastructure that provides automation not only in project management but also for data/resource management.
+“We have partnered with Sandberg for over ten years.
+When we first introduced memoQ, Sandberg were an exciting, independently-thinking company innovating ways for a translation production company to benefit from technology.
+Whilst many LSPs would use whatever technology their customers suggested, Sandberg made extensive use of memoQ’s APIs to integrate our tool with their own Nexus system, creating an infrastructure that provides automation not only in project management but also for data/resource management.
 And the interesting thing is that their fresh attitude to new technology is still there today.
-STP as a company gives a lot back to the translation industry e.g. via their involvement in standards development, and we at memoQ are very honoured to be working with them.”
+Sandberg as a company gives a lot back to the translation industry e.g. via their involvement in standards development, and we at memoQ are very honoured to be working with them.”

 Peter Reynolds, Member of Board, memoQ Translation Technologies

-“I have worked as a freelancer for STP since 2006 and have witnessed first hand how the company has expanded and taken on new technologies and approaches.
+“I have worked as a freelancer for Sandberg since 2006 and have witnessed first hand how the company has expanded and taken on new technologies and approaches.

 I have always enjoyed working for them: the PMs are very responsive and friendly, and you are given the room and tools to develop your skills as a translator.
 The amount of language and technology support available is far superior to anything I have experienced elsewhere.
 The company always pays on time and rarely haggles on rates once these have been set.